 An overview of international trade theories, policies, instruments and documents that affect the success of U.S. exports.
 Students are introduced to various resources, private organizations, and government agencies designed to facilitate American export businesses.
 The tools and methods for establishing a small export business model are examined.

 The globalization of business brings new opportunities and threats to governments, firms, and individuals.
 The challenge is to compete successfully in the global marketplace as it exists today and develops tomorrow.
-Thus, the prime objective of this course is to guide the learner through a process by which he/she can build and improve these skills from a Christian worldview.
+Thus, the prime objective of this course is to guide the student through a process by which he/she can build and improve these skills from a Christian worldview.
 This course seeks to provide the student with academic content that supports the published Liberty University Philosophy and Mission Aims.

 Measurable Learning Outcomes